leovcunha/CS_learning_projects/PuzzleSolver_algsPrinceton/README.md

 case half of the positions are the same first char O(8*N/2 + M) = O(4N+M)

-**3.** Create a suffix tree of all horizontal, vertical and diagonal arrays using Ukkonen Algorithm.
+**3.** Create a generalized suffix tree of all horizontal, vertical and diagonal arrays using Ukkonen Algorithm.
 Search for dictionary words by traversing the tree.

 **Complexity analysis:**
 N => n² - number of chars in the matrix